 - General Editor: Benjamin Gray, Barrister, Littleton Chambers

-- Foreword by Judge Brian Doyle, President of the Employment Tribunals (England & Wales)
+- Judge Barry Clements, President of the Employment Tribunals (England & Wales)

 The Employment Tribunal Remedies Handbook is the definitive, annual handbook to the financial remedies available in employment claims.
-It is seen regularly in negotiations, by parties and judges in the Employment Tribunal and even the Employment Appeals Tribunal, having been cited in Shifferaw v Hudson Music Co Ltd UKEAT/0294/15/DA.
+It is seen regularly in negotiations, by parties and judges in the Employment Tribunal and even the Employment Appeals Tribunal, having been cited in Shifferaw v Hudson Music Co Ltd.